 Responsible disclosure

 Our dependence on digital infrastructure and data has only grown in recent years.
 This is true of society as a whole, and it is the case for us as well.
-We believe that governments and organisations should therefore focus strongly on the security of digital infrastructure.
+We believe that governments and organisations (including IPN and NWO) should therefore focus strongly on the security of digital infrastructure.

 What do we ask of you?

 • If you are investigating a vulnerability in one of our systems, keep in mind the proportionality of the attack.
-You do not have to demonstrate that if you launch the largest DDoS attack in the history of the internet on our website, we will be down for a while.
-We know that.
 This proportionality also applies to demonstrating the vulnerability itself.
 Do not examine or change more data than is strictly necessary to demonstrate the vulnerability.
-For example, if you change our front page, add a non-controversial word somewhere, rather than copying the entire page.
-If you access a database, a list of the tables or the first line from one of the tables will suffice.

 • Do not share the problem with others until it is resolved.